 They were reconstructed in the 1930s, receiving improved powerplants, armor, fire control, and internal protection.
 Nonetheless, during World War II, like their cousins of the Fusō class, the Ises took part in no significant action, due to their age and slow speed.
-Being largely surplus to the Imperial Japanese Navy's duties, following Midway they were rebuilt with the ability to operate a small flight wing, but spent most of their time in training duties near the Inland Sea as part of Battleship Division 2.
-For more infomation of the Ise class battleship click on here.
+Being largely surplus to the Imperial Japanese Navy’s duties, following Midway they were rebuilt with the ability to operate a small flight wing, but spent most of their time in training duties near the Inland Sea as part of Battleship Division 2.
+For more information of the Ise class battleship click on here.

 You can download the paper craft model here: WWII IJN Ise Class Battleship – Hyuga Free Ship Paper Model Download